Victor J. Glover: Expedition 64/65

-In August 2018 Glover was introduced as one of the Commercial Crew astronauts, assigned to fly on the first operational flight, and the second crewed flight overall, of SpaceX's Crew Dragon.
-As part of that mission, he will be a crew member on ISS Expeditions 64 and 65 for more than six months.
+In August 2018, Glover was introduced as one of the Commercial Crew astronauts, assigned to fly on the first operational flight, and the second crewed flight overall, of SpaceX's Crew Dragon.
+As part of that mission, he was a crew member on ISS Expeditions 64 and 65 for more than six months.
 Glover is the first African American ISS Expedition crewmember to live on the ISS, not only visit the ISS for a short stay like on the Space Shuttle as an ISS assembly astronaut.
 According to The New York Times:

-Mr. Glover's achievement is notable for NASA, which has worked to spotlight the "hidden figures" in its history, but has so far sent only 14 Black Americans to space out of a total of more than 300 NASA astronauts.
-He will not be the first Black astronaut aboard the station.
-But those who preceded him from NASA were members of space shuttle crews during the station’s construction and only made brief stays on the outpost.

 SpaceX Crew Dragon capsule Resilience launched on November 15, 2020, carrying Glover together with two other NASA astronauts (Michael S. Hopkins and Shannon Walker) as well as Soichi Noguchi of Japan.
 They arrived at the space station on November 17.
-During his stay on the ISS, Glover was one of 18 astronauts selected for NASA's Artemis program on December 9, 2020.
+During his stay on the ISS, Glover was one of 18 astronauts selected for NASA's Artemis Program on December 9, 2020.

 Glover's first spacewalk, which lasted for more than six hours on January 27, 2021, was a team effort with Hopkins as they worked to upgrade the Columbus module.
 On his second spacewalk, also with Hopkins, Glover replaced a broken external camera.
 On Glover's third spacewalk, he and Kate Rubins began work to upgrade the station power supply with hardware in preparation for installation of new solar arrays.

-On February 24, 2021, NASA recorded a video call from Vice President Kamala Harris to Glover, in the space station.
-According to NASA, "the conversation ranged from the legacy of human spaceflight to observing Earth from the vantage of the space station, Glover’s history-making stay aboard the orbiting laboratory, and preparing for missions from the Moon to Mars."
+On February 24, 2021, NASA recorded a video call from former U.S. Vice President Kamala Harris to Glover, in the space station.
+According to NASA, "the conversation ranged from the legacy of human spaceflight to observing Earth from the vantage of the space station, Glover’s history-making stay aboard the orbiting laboratory, and preparing for missions from the Moon to Mars".

+On April 3, 2023, Glover was announced as the pilot of the Artemis II mission, which is currently planned to flyby the Moon no earlier than April 2026.
+He is to be joined by NASA astronauts Gregory R. Wiseman, Christina Koch, and Canadian Space Agency astronaut Jeremy Hansen.